-Students are included in the Students with IEPs group if their most restrictive placement in the last five school years was Special Class, ICT, or SETSS.
+For this metric, students are included in the students with IEPs group if their most restrictive placement in the last five school years was Special Class, ICT, or SETSS.

 Any student identified as an English language learner for any of the last five school years will be considered an ELL for this metric.